 In the short term, before corrective action has fully taken hold, at least give those human shields in the frontline something better to say:

 - “I’m sorry, Mr. Jones, I haven’t received your paperwork yet.
 Let me track it down and we’ll get this handled for you.”

 - “I’m sorry, Anastasia.
 I know you’ve been waiting patiently.
 I’m going to see if I can get some help from our billing/shipping/custom/etc. department, and we’ll get those forms out to you promptly.”

 - “I wish I could make this happen more quickly for you, Ms. Smith.
 Would you like to speak with [the senior person] directly?”

 The Right Operating Procedures Benefit Everyone

 What looks to the senior exec like a small thing, a nonessential, can ruin customer loyalty in what would otherwise be a high-value customer relationship.
-When Yelp and other rating mechanisms are so easily available to every customer, patient, and client, doesn’t it make sense to rebalance the situation?
+When countless rating mechanisms are so easily available to every customer, patient, and client, doesn’t it make sense to rebalance the situation?